Viewpoint: Practical Applications of AI for Billing and Collections

 Enough Fluff, How Can AI Help Me?

-Billing and collections software vendors are introducing AI in two meaningful ways: to improve business outcomes, and to make their application more user friendly.
+Vendors are introducing AI in two meaningful ways: to provide better value-driven outcomes for their customers, and to make their application more user friendly.
 We’ll explore these two threads in isolation.

 How AI is improving business outcomes?